Table of Contents

 As the operator turns the steering wheel, movement is transmitted through the steering shaft to the angular movement of the tire on the pitman’s arm, via a series of gears.
 The angular movement of the pitman’s arm is further transmitted to the steering arm through the drag link and tie rods.

-The steering arms are coupled to the respective main pins which are integral parts of the hub of the axle on which the wheels are mounted.
+The steering arms are coupled to the respective main pins, which are integral parts of the hub of the axle on which the wheels are mounted.
 The movement of the steering arm affects the angular movement of the front wheel.
-In another design, instead of a pitman arm and rear links, two pitman arms and rear links are used and the use of a tie rod to connect both steering arms is avoided.
+In another design, instead of a pitman arm and rear links, two pitman arms and rear links are used, and a tie rod is avoided to connect both steering arms.

 FRONT AXLE AND STEERING MECHANISM